OpenBMB/VisRAG/README.md

 ```bash
 bash scripts/train_retriever/train.sh 2048 16 8 0.02 1 true false config/deepspeed.json 1e-5 false wmean causal 1 true 2 false <model_dir> <dataset_name_or_path>
 ```
+Note:
+1. The parameters listed above are those used in our paper and can be used to reproduce the results.
-Note: `<dataset_name_or_path>` can be `openbmb/VisRAG-Ret-Train-In-domain-data`, `openbmb/VisRAG-Ret-Train-Synthetic-data` or a local directory.
-If you're using datasets downloaded from the Hugging Face repository, remember to remove the `--from_hf_repo` line from `train.sh` at the same time.
+2. `<dataset_name_or_path>` can be `openbmb/VisRAG-Ret-Train-In-domain-data`, `openbmb/VisRAG-Ret-Train-Synthetic-data` or a local directory.
+If you're using datasets downloaded from the Hugging Face repository, make sure to remove the `--from_hf_repo` line from `train.sh`.

 ### VisRAG-Gen